yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/DRIFT_DETECTION.md

   --config configs/config_classification_telecom_churn_azureml.yml \
   --subscription_id <sub> --resource_group <rg> --workspace_name <ws> \
   --compute <AZURE_COMPUTE> --wait \
-  --baseline_job <first_run_job_name>
+  --drift_baseline_in <azureml_uri_folder_for_previous_drift_baseline>
 ```

-When `--baseline_job` is provided, `submit_pipeline.py` uses the Azure ML History API to locate the `drift_baseline` output asset from the specified job and passes it as the `baseline_in` input to s13.
+When `--drift_baseline_in` is provided, `submit_pipeline.py` wraps the URI as an Azure ML `uri_folder` input and passes it as the `baseline_in` input to s13.
 This enables:

 - **Evidently comparison drift** between the previous reference data and the current dataset.
 - **Concept drift** detection by comparing model metrics across runs.

-Without `--baseline_job`, s13 runs in **self-check only mode** — no comparison drift is performed, and `comparison_drift.available` will be `false` in the report.
+Without `--drift_baseline_in`, s13 runs in **self-check only mode** — no comparison drift is performed, and `comparison_drift.available` will be `false` in the report.

+The FastAPI submit endpoint also accepts `baseline_job`.
+It resolves `outputs.drift_baseline.path` from the previous Azure ML job and passes that path to the pipeline.
+If a previous job has a downloadable `drift_baseline` artifact but Azure ML does not expose a reusable output path, the API returns `baseline_output_path_unavailable` from `/api/v1/pipelines/baseline/capture` and rejects baseline-chained submit with HTTP 400.
+This prevents accidental unchained validation runs.

+Historical Azure finding (May 2026): Azure ML job metadata can omit `outputs.drift_baseline.path`, while `az ml job download --output-name drift_baseline` can expose the underlying datastore URI in its download output.
+Treat any recovered URI as evidence for that exact historical job only.

+Historical second-cycle proof completed on 2026-05-16 with regression job `loyal_owl_0h0rz9krcn`.
+That earlier revision combined policy/trigger fields inside `drift_report`; the active contract no longer does so.
+The job remains baseline-comparison history, not current-source S13/S14 or deployment proof.

+Current classification, regression, and clustering canonical SDK dry-runs emit separate `s13` and `s14` artifacts.
+An exact-source Azure canary attempted on 2026-08-02 was rejected before job creation by `ReadOnlyDisabledSubscription`; no current-revision Azure runtime claim is valid until that external blocker is cleared and outputs are downloaded.

+The controller entrypoint is `scripts/run_auto_retrain_controller.py`.
+It resolves the latest approved baseline from the JSONL decision ledger, checks for active jobs, builds the canonical `pipelines/submit_pipeline.py` command, and appends a pending decision record only after a successful submit.

 ---

 ## 10. Standalone Drift Library

 In addition to the pipeline step, the codebase includes a **standalone drift detection library** at `src/drift_detection/`.
-This is an importable Python package designed for broader use (e.g., production monitoring, batch scoring environments).
-It is **separate from and not imported by** the pipeline step.
+This is an importable compatibility package and is **separate from and not imported by** the pipeline step.
+Its legacy `PipelineTrigger` execution path is not an approved operational submitter; active submissions require an S14 decision and the external controller.

 ### Library Components